 Cooling relies on maintaining a large temperature differential between the heat of the compressor and its surroundings.
-While ambient air won’t reach compressor discharge temperatures, a poorly designed enclosure could result in it being far hotter than anticipated.
+While ambient air will not reach compressor discharge temperatures, a poorly designed enclosure could result in it being far hotter than anticipated.

 A common issue is exhaust air getting drawn back into the enclosure.
 This recirculation can raise the temperature significantly.
 Other issues include having too little airflow through the enclosure and too little free space inside.
 Both can result in operating temperatures far above the suggested safety levels.

 Keeping a compressor from getting too hot depends on good airflow and carrying out regular preventive maintenance.
 Here are some tips for both:

 In some compressor installations, exhausting hot air to the outside seems like a waste of energy.
 This is especially true if the compressor runs all the time.
 To address this, some facilities use the air for heating during winter months, or even for processes that benefit from warm air, such as drying.

 When choosing an industrial air compressor, buyers typically review specifications for efficiency and output, but often overlook cooling.
 This is a significant omission, given the importance of limiting peak operating temperatures.

 Kaishan Compressor USA views cooling as an essential element of compressor design, because it has a major impact on the life and performance of the machinery.

 Every compressor in the Kaishan product line is designed with systems for effective temperature control.
 Compact, belt-driven KRSB and KRST models incorporate axial cooling fans, while the direct drive KRSP and KRSP2 compressors feature centrifugal cooling fans.